 Chainsaw Safety Tips

-In this section, our team has come up with a few more safety tips for how to use a chainsaw safely.
+In this section, I have come up with a few more safety tips for how to use a chainsaw safely.
 Aside from protective gear such as a good apron, hard hat, chaps, boots and gloves [1], you should have a buddy with you.
 To have a person in the vicinity when you’re working a powered saw will increase the chances of you getting help when an injury occurs.

 If you don’t have anyone available, have your mobile phone easily accessible.
 Keeping it on your waist will give you immediate access in case of an emergency.